-No dose adjustment is required in patients with mild hepatic impairment [total bilirubin of 1 to $1.5 \times \text{upper limit}$ of normal (ULN) and AST any, or total bilirubin $\leq \text{ULN}$ and AST > ULN].
-Enfortumab vedotin has only been evaluated in a limited number of patients with moderate hepatic impairment or severe hepatic impairment (see section 5.2).
+No dose adjustment is required in patients with mild hepatic impairment [total bilirubin of 1 to 1.5 $\times$ upper limit of normal (ULN) and AST any, or total bilirubin $\leq$ ULN and AST > ULN].
+Enfortumab vedotin has only been evaluated in a limited number of patients with moderate hepatic impairment and has not been evaluated in patients with severe hepatic impairment (see section 5.2).